Idaho Car Insurance

 Idaho Teen Driver Laws

-Teens may begin driving at 15 in Idaho.
-All Idaho teen drivers must complete the state’s Graduated Driver’s License program.
+Idaho has a Graduated Driver's License program.
+Teens may begin driving at 15.
 To start, teens must acquire a Supervised Instruction Permit (SIP) and complete a six-month, violation-free supervised instruction period.
-Drivers holding an SIP must be accompanied by a passenger who is at least 21 years old and has a valid driver’s license.
-Once the teen driver completes 50 hours of supervised driving, 10 of which must be at night, he or she may apply for a driver’s license.
+Drivers holding a SIP must be accompanied by a passenger who is at least 21 years old and has a valid driver's license.
+Once the teen driver completes 50 hours of supervised driving, 10 of which must be at night, he or she may apply for a driver's license.

 - The vehicle must belong to an Idaho resident or business.